johngolt/gitln/markdown/panda.md

 #### Indexing and selecting data

+a ``Series`` object acts in many ways like a one-dimensional NumPy array, and in many ways like a standard Python dictionary.
+Like a dictionary, the ``Series`` object provides a mapping from a collection of keys to a collection of values.
+We can also use dictionary-like Python expressions and methods to examine the keys/indices and values. ``Series`` objects can even be modified with a dictionary-like syntax.
+Just as you can extend a dictionary by assigning to a new key, you can extend a ``Series`` by assigning to a new index value.
+A ``Series`` builds on this dictionary-like interface and provides array-style item selection via the same basic mechanisms as NumPy arrays – that is, *slices*, *masking*, and *fancy indexing*.

+Recall that a ``DataFrame`` acts in many ways like a two-dimensional or structured array, and in other ways like a dictionary of ``Series`` structures sharing the same index.
+The first analogy we will consider is the ``DataFrame`` as a dictionary of related ``Series`` objects.
+The individual ``Series`` that make up the columns of the ``DataFrame`` can be accessed via dictionary-style indexing of the column name.
+Like with the ``Series`` objects discussed earlier, this dictionary-style syntax can also be used to modify the object, in this case adding a new column.
+Because Pandas is designed to work with NumPy, any NumPy ufunc will work on Pandas ``Series`` and ``DataFrame`` objects.

 Object selection has had a number of user-requested additions in order to support more explicit location based indexing.
 Pandas now supports three types of multi-axis indexing.

 - `.loc` is primarily label based, but may also be used with a boolean array. `.loc` will raise `KeyError` when the items are not found.
 Allowed inputs are: A single label; A list or array of labels; A slice object with labels 'a':'f', Note that contrary to usual python slices, both the start and the stop are included, when present in the index; A boolean array; A callable function with one argument and that returns valid output for indexing.